music-suite/music-preludes/README.md

 # music-preludes

-Some useful preludes for the Music Suite.
+Some useful preludes for the Haskell Music Suite.

+This library is part of the Haskell Music Suite, see <http://musicsuite.github.com>.

 ## Requirements